ietf-wg-cellar/matroska-specification/notes.md

   : fixed-size lacing ((#fixed-size-lacing))

 DIS:
 : 1 bit.
-Discardable.
-The frames of the `Block` can be discarded during playing if needed.
+Discardable; The frames of the `Block` can be discarded during playing if needed.

 The remaining data in the `SimpleBlock` corresponds to the lacing data and frames usage as described in each respective lacing mode (see (#block-lacing)).